mimuw-jnp2-rust/project-matrix-busters/GUIDE.md

 button.
 A new variable has to have a name and a value, that can be evaluated using existing environment variables.
 If provided value is invalid, an error message will be displayed and new variable will not be created.

+## Features
+If you get bored with plain background and want to spice things up, you can turn `fft` feature on.
+It will draw an image of a Fourier transformed image provided in `assets/`.
+The other way to change the background is to turn `clock` feature on.
+It will draw a fractal clock in the background.
+If both `fft` and `clock` are turned on, `fft` will prioritize `clock` - only if image file is missing the clock will be drawn.